daviskregers/archlinux-install/README.md

 - The `./install-arch.sh` script is for running into the archlinux installation boot
 - The `./configure-arch.sh` script is for running after the installation, while in `arch-chroot /mnt`.

+If you decide to use it - use carefully.
+It might be broken at times - so no guarantees that it will work or that it doesn't mess anything up.

+If you mess something up and things start breaking - it's probably due to mounts.
+Usually at that stage it's easier to restart the machine and start all over.

 ### Using pacman proxy

 The script will automatically set up pacman mirrors, if you wish to use your own proxy, set an environment variable.